luczsoma/HungarianDiceware/README.md

 ### Version 1

 Version 1 is of low quality.
 It contains weird, lesser-known words (and non-words, too), which can make it harder to remember a passphrase.
-I cannot recall the source of the word list, moreover, for some reason I thought it would be wise to convert all accented letters in the list to their accent-free variants.
+I cannot recall the source of the word list, moreover, for some reason I thought it would be wise to convert all accented letters on the list to their accent-free variants.

 ### Version 2